Scalable Deep Graph Clustering with Random-walk based Self-supervised Learning: Analysis and Observations

+Before presenting our analysis, we consider the following background.
+It is known that low and high frequencies can capture global and local contexts, respectively, of each node\cite{ssgc_2021}.
+However, repeatedly applying Laplacian smoothing can lead to {\em over-smoothing}, where features of nodes within each connected component of the graph will converge to (almost) identical values \cite{Li_Deeper_into_GCN_2018}.
+Similarly, increasing number of propagation layers can also lead to the filter losing local information associated with the nodes~\cite{Jump_Xu_2018,Klicpera2019_APPNP}.

-The PPR based propagation scheme \cite{Klicpera2019_APPNP} ensures the PageRank score encodes the local neighborhood of root nodes \cite{Page1999ThePC} by adding a chance of teleporting back to the roots \cite{Klicpera2019_APPNP}.
+The PPR based propagation scheme \cite{Klicpera2019_APPNP} ensures the PageRank score encodes the local neighborhood of root nodes \cite{Page1999ThePC} through a controllable parameter {\em teleporting probability} ($\alpha$).
 We investigate the eigenvalues ($\Tilde{\lambda}_{i}^{PPR}$) for the PPR based graph filter with infinite propagation layer (denoted as $ \Tilde{\lambda}_{i}^{PPR^{\infty}}$ after setting $L \to \infty$ in eq.\ref{eq:pagerank}) which can be transformed to a closed form \cite{klicpera_diffusion_2019}:

 Based on Eq.~\ref{eq:eigenvalue}, we develop the following claims:

 \begin{claim} In the PPR graph filter with infinite propagation, $ S= \sum\limits_{l=0}^{\infty}w_{l}(\Tilde{D}^{-\frac{1}{2}}\Tilde{A}\Tilde{D}^{-\frac{1}{2}}))^{l} $ where $w_{l}=\alpha(1-\alpha)^{l}$, we have: for $0 < \alpha_{1} < \alpha_{2} < 1$, $\exists l_{0}$ such that $\forall l > l_{0}$, $w_{l}(\alpha_{1}) > w_{l}(\alpha_{2})$. \end{claim}